-How to Select Digital Multimeters
+Digital Multimeters Information

 Basic functionality includes measurement of potential in volts, resistance in ohms, and current in amps.
 Multimeters are used to find electronic and electrical problems.
-Advanced units come with more features such as capacitor, diode and IC testing modes.
+Advanced units come with more features such as capacitors, diodes, and IC testing modes.

-Special measurements include continuity check, audible continuity, diode test, maximum or minimum or peak spike measurement, RTD temperature measurement, thermocouple temperature, and transistor test.
+Special measurements include continuity check, audible continuity, diode test, maximum, minimum, or peak spike measurement, RTD temperature measurement, thermocouple temperature, and transistor test.
 Continuity checks will give an indication to the user that a closed loop exists due to the probes touching each other.
 Digital multimeters with audible continuity will beep when probes are touching each other.
-Diode test will check to see if a diode is good or bad.
-Digital multimeters with maximum or minimum or peak spike measurement can measure and display when these events occur.
+Diode tests will check to see if a diode is good or bad.
+Digital multimeters with maximum, minimum, or peak spike measurement can measure and display when these events occur.
 Some multimeters are capable of measuring temperature with either an RTD or thermocouple probe.
-Multimeters with transistor test is capable of examining a transistor and telling the using where the emitter, collector, and base is located.
-When searching for digital multimeters it is important to consider the measurement range for whichever value is being measured.
+Multimeters with a transistor test are capable of examining a transistor and telling the user where the emitter, collector, and base are located.
+When searching for digital multimeters, it is important to consider the measurement range for whichever value is being measured.

 Common features for digital multimeters include battery power, analog bar graph, dB readings, auto-ranging, adjustable sampling rate, programmable, data acquisition, data storage and logging, removable data storage, and triggering.
-Devices with battery power can be operated without plug in power.
+Devices with battery power can be operated without plug-in power.
 Output options for digital multimeters include GPIB, IEEE 488, RS232, BCD, and D/A. An important environmental parameter to consider when searching for multimeters is the operating temperature.